-Aegina, part of the Saronic Islands, is one of the closest islands to Athens.
-After a 40-minute ride on a hydrofoil ferry from Piraeus, you can discover Aegina and its many charms.
-Explore the Temple of Aphaia, dating back to around 500 BCE, the Monastery of Saint Nektarios and Paleohora, the former medieval capital, now abandoned.
-The island also has an archeological museum, where you can admire ruins and walls from the Neolithic period.
-Aegina also has several beaches worth visiting, such as Marathonas, Kleidi and Keri beaches.
+Aegina is part of the Saronic Islands and only 37km (23mi) from Athens.
+After a 40-minute ride on a hydrofoil ferry from Piraeus, you can discover the many charms of the island.
+Explore the Temple of Aphaia, which dates back to around 500BCE.
+The Monastery of Saint Nektarios shouldn’t be missed; nor should Paleohora, the former medieval capital.
+There’s also an archeological museum, where you can admire ruins and walls from the Neolithic period.
+Of course, is it really a Greek holiday without a good beach?
+Aegina has several worth visiting, such as Marathonas and Kleidi.